 We evaluate goodwill for impairment at least annually, and test for impairment between annual tests if an event occurs or circumstances change that would indicate that the carrying amount may be impaired.
 Impairment testing for goodwill is done at a reporting unit level.
 The goodwill impairment test is a two-step test.
-Under the first step, the fair value of the reporting unit is compared with its carrying value (including goodwill).
+Under the first step, the fair value of the reporting unit is carrying value (including goodwill).
 If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and we perform step two of the impairment test (measurement).
 Under step two, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of that goodwill.
 The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation.
 The residual fair value after this allocation is the implied fair value of the reporting unit goodwill.

 We have two operating segments, which are also reportable segments.
 We have determined that we have four reporting units.
 However, most of the goodwill has been assigned to the Driver IC reporting unit, which is also an operating segment.
-Goodwill also exists in our Non-Driver Products reportable segment as of December 31, 2014, 2015 and 2016.
+Goodwill also exists in our Non-Driver Products reportable segment as of December 31, 2015, 2016 and 2017.
 The amount of such goodwill is immaterial.

-For Driver IC reporting unit and Projection displays reporting unit in 2014, 2015 and 2016, management elected to use the option to perform a qualitative assessment to determine whether it is more-likely-than-not that the fair value of these reporting units are less than their respective carrying amounts.
+Management elected to use the option to perform a qualitative assessment to determine whether it is more-likely-than-not that the fair value of these reporting units are less than their respective carrying amounts.
 Based on such qualitative assessments, management determined that it was not more-likely-than-not that the fair value of these reporting units are less than their respective carrying amounts.
 As such, performing the next step of the test impairment test for these reporting units was unnecessary.
 However, our conclusion could change in the future if market conditions change with respect to these reporting units.